Jeu de taquin dynamics on infinite Young tableaux and second class particles: Plactic Littlewood--Richardson rule, Jucys--Murphy elements and the semicircle distribution

-where $\FSC$ denotes the cumulative distribution function of the the semicircle distribution $\SClaw$, and $F_{m_{n,k}}$ denotes the cumulative distribution function of $m_{n,k}$. \end{thm}
+where $\FSC$ denotes the cumulative distribution function of the semicircle distribution $\SClaw$, and $F_{m_{n,k}}$ denotes the cumulative distribution function of $m_{n,k}$. \end{thmm}

-In order to prove this result, we will apply the ``plactic'' version of the Littlewood-Richardson rule (Theorem \ref{thm:plactic-pieri-rule}) which, roughly speaking, says that the probabilistic behavior of the $\RSK$ shape associated to a concatenation of two random sequences with prescribed $\RSK$ shapes coincides with the probabilistic behavior of a random irreducible component of a certain representation of the symmetric group.
-In this way the quantities describing the probabilistic properties of the random probability measure $m_{n,k}$ can be calculated by the machinery of representation theory, and specifically the Jucys-Murphy elements.
+In order to prove this result, we will apply the ``plactic'' version of the Littlewood--Richardson rule (Theorem~\ref{thmm:plactic-pieri-rule}) which, roughly speaking, says that the probabilistic behavior of the $\RSK$ shape associated to a concatenation of two random sequences with prescribed $\RSK$ shapes coincides with the probabilistic behavior of a random irreducible component of a certain representation of the symmetric group.
+In this way, the quantities describing the probabilistic properties of the random probability measure $m_{n,k}$ can be calculated by the machinery of representation theory, and specifically the Jucys--Murphy elements.
 We present the necessary tools below.